Markay12/ArduinoStopwatch/README.md

 ```
 - `millis()` becomes our time increment for these methods

 Great!
 Now that we are done with this, we can work on displaying our result to the LCD Shield!

+Let's explain our variable `r` real quick to get a better understanding of its function if you haven't already noticed.
+The value of `r` being a boolean will only be one of two values `true/false`.
+The function of the r value in our loop is to determine whether we are counting with the stopwatch or displaying the elapsed time when we stop the watch.
+- In our case, when r = false; we are counting and when r = true; we are showing the final time